spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/05-site-installation/07-cluster-deployment.md

 - A registered Edge host.

-- A host cluster that is of the type Edge Native.
+- A host cluster of type Edge Native.

 <WarningBox>